Sensory Dens are great for a personal and comforting sensory experience, especially if you don’t have to room for your...Read article

-Halloween & Bonfire Night are an exciting time for lots of children, but it can prove challenging for children with Autism.
+Halloween & Bonfire Night are an exciting time for lots of children, but they can prove challenging for children with Autism.
 Planning and making special preparations before these spooky events can help things seem a lot less stressful, helping you enjoy your night to the fullest.

 Here are some of our top sensory ideas to help you and your child enjoy this time of year.

-- Create a visual story, colourfully explaining what Halloween looks like, and what it’ll entail for your child.
-Make sure you include pictures and drawings to bring the story to life, to help your child prepare for the day’s activities
+- Create a visual story, colourfully explaining what Halloween looks like and what it’ll entail for your child.
+Make sure you include pictures and drawings to bring the story to life, to help your child prepare for the day’s activities.

 - Try your costume on before Halloween.
 If the costume is uncomfortable or doesn’t fit right, it may cause unnecessary distress and ruin their fun.

 - If your child doesn’t like their costume, don’t make them wear it.
-You could have a conversation around why they don’t like it, and potentially make alterations to make it more wearable.
+You could have a conversation around why they don’t like it and potentially make alterations to make it more wearable.